Prints, Resin Pieces &

 To me, sailor-made means made with intention, shaped by place, and grounded in a life spent on the water.
 My family is full of sailors, and that perspective guides everything I create, from the subjects I choose to the way each piece is built.

-My materials echo that spirit: matte canvas, hand painted frames, and coastal textures that carry the look and feel of the places I love.
+My materials echo that spirit: matte canvas, hand painted wood frames, and coastal textures that carry the look and feel of the places I love.
 Every detail is considered.

 Sailor-made is my way of saying it starts with purpose and has salt in its soul.